vdaas/vald/docs/tutorial/get-started.md

 1. Run Example

     We use [`example/client/main.go`](https://github.com/vdaas/vald/blob/main/example/client/main.go) to run the example.<br>
-    This example will insert and index 400 vectors into the Vald from the fashion-MNIST dataset via [gRPC](https://grpc.io/).
+    This example will insert and index 400 vectors into the Vald from the Fashion-MNIST dataset via [gRPC](https://grpc.io/).
     And then after waiting for indexing, it will request for searching the nearest vector 10 times.
     You will get the 10 nearest neighbor vectors for each search query.<br>
     Run example codes by executing the below command.